 With text messaging (or SMS, for Short Message Service), it’s easy to contact your members instantly.

 But before you can start texting, you need cellphone numbers and permission from your members.
 Sound complicated?
 It’s simple!

 All you need is a keyword and our short code.
 Once you’ve reserved a keyword on SimpleTexting.com (say, “1STCHURCH” or “BETHSHALOM”), just ask your congregation to text it to 94090.
+Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!
 To be compliant it’s also important to add the following text wherever you advertise your keyword: “Msg&Data rates may apply.”